dimaga/drlnd-p1-navigation/Report.md

 #### Distributed Q-Value

-Before ```DistributedQValueAgent```, neural networks in _Navigation.ipynb_ estimated the expected value of Q(S, A), see https://en.wikipedia.org/wiki/Expected_value
+Up until ```DistributedQValueAgent```, neural networks in _Navigation.ipynb_ estimated the _expected_ values of Q(S, A), see https://en.wikipedia.org/wiki/Expected_value

 However, in some cases, expected values may be misleading.
 For example, if the probability distribution consists of two peaks, the expected value may be in between, corresponding to 0-probability event.

 https://arxiv.org/pdf/1707.06887.pdf suggests expanding the neural network to predict the distribution of Q(S, A) rather than its expected value.
-The distribution is represented by histogram with bins, which are called atoms.
+The distribution is represented by a histogram with bins, which are called atoms.
 The picture below shows the network architecture, implemented in ```DistributedDuelingQNetwork``` of _Navigation.ipynb_

 ![distributed_dueling_q_network.png](distributed_dueling_q_network.png)

 In my project, Q-distribution covers the range of cumulative rewards [-32, 32] with evenly distributed 129 atoms.
-I've experimented with skewed and smaller ranges (e.g. [-5, +20]) and also tried the values from the article (atoms=51).
+I've experimented with skewed and smaller ranges (e.g. [-5, +20]) and also tried the values from the article (i.e. atoms=51).
 However, [-32, 32] and atoms=129 produce the best results.

 Each atom holds the probability that Q-value lies within its bin.
-For example, atom<sub>0</sub> holds the probability that _(-32.0 + 64.0 / 130.0)>=Q(S,A)>=-32.0_
+For example, atom<sub>0</sub> holds the probability that _(-32.0 + 64.0 / 130.0) >= Q(S,A) >= -32.0_

 #### Noisy Network

 Noisy networks add random generators inside their layers, as described in https://arxiv.org/pdf/1706.10295.pdf

-The idea is to substitude &epsilon;-greedy policy, which selects random actions for explorations, with random noise, produced by the network itself.
+The idea is to substitude &epsilon;-greedy policy, which selects random actions for explorations, with random noise, produced by the network.
 The amount of random noise is also controlled by trainable parameters.
-Therefore, neural network decides by itself when it needs exploration and exploitation, and may potentially explore with more complex and meaningful action sequences than those produced by a random uniform generator.
+Therefore, neural network decides by itself when it needs exploration and when exploitation, and may potentially explore with more complex and meaningful action sequences than those produced by a uniform random generator.

 Noisy networks agent is implemented in ```NoisyDistributedDuelingQNetwork``` class of _Navigation.ipynb_, where network configuraiton is defined in _NoisyDistributedDuelingQNetwork_ class.
 Two layers of the network, closer to the output are replaced with their noisy counterparts.
 I tried to make all the layers noisy, however, the network stops learning in this case.